 2. Letter Recognition: The ability to identify and name letters of the alphabet

 Developing skills for reading includes acquiring knowledge of the letters of the alphabet through recognition and naming them.
-Alphapals letters help children become ready to read by ensuring your child can identify and produce the sounds linked to each letter and recognize how each letter and sound relates to the other.
+Alphapals rainbow alphabet letters help children develop letter sound recognition to become ready to read by ensuring your child can identify and produce the sounds linked to each letter and recognize how each letter and sound relates to the other.

 3. Print Awareness: Understanding the basic concepts of print, such as reading from left to right